home-assistant/home-assistant.io/source/_integrations/group.markdown

 <div class='note info'>

-Platform domains other than these are not supported to be used with old style groups, nor will they be supported in the future.
+Platform domains other than these are not supported to be used with old style groups, nor will other domains be supported in the future.

 </div>